tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 feature-img: "img/yearone/blog/img/ti8header.jpg"
 ---

+# HELLO PERSON WITH RSS FEED, PLS IGNORE, THIS IS STILL A WORK IN PROGRESS

 It's that time of year again.
 But your weird friend isn't taking a weeks vacation to go to Seattle, no, it's Vancouver this time.
 Here's a quick way to get caught up to speed.

 # The Invitees